• Latest

 Try to Provide Them With a Sense of Purpose

 Why is what you’re trying to get them to do important?
 What difference will it make in their life or the world?
-If they see that what they’re doing has a purpose, they may be more likely to care about it.
+If they see that their actions have a purpose, they may be more likely to care about it.

 Try to Give Them a Sense of Autonomy